 Bipolar disorder swings between mania and depression.
 Mania is an increase in energy and a decreased need for sleep.
 The mood may be overly happy or irritable.
-Depression is a down mood with heavy fatigue.
-Irritability is common with depression too.
+Depression is a down mood with heavy fatigue and irritability.

 There are 4 forms of bipolar disorder:

 - Bipolar I disorder—Mania often immediately followed by depression.
 This cycle repeats.
 It can be severe.

 - Bipolar II disorder—Less severe mania (called hypomania) that rotate with major depression.

 - Bipolar disorder not otherwise specified (BP-NOS)—does not fit the description of bipolar I or bipolar II disorder.

 - Cyclothymia—Hypomania that alternate with episodes of mild depression that lasts for at least 2 years.

 |Copyright © Nucleus Medical Media, Inc.|

 - Dramatic mood swings—may be very excitable or sad and hopeless.
 May lead to unrealistic goal setting or exaggerated sense of self-importance.